Breinbjerg/ESPCAM-LicensePlate/README.md

 #### Notes:
 - When using SD-Card remember to format the card to fat32.
+- Except when using CIF or lower resolution with JPEG, the driver requires PSRAM to be installed and activated.
-- If you are using a AI-Tinker board remember to enable PSRAM - Found in menuconfig->components->esp32-specific
+    - Found in menuconfig->components->esp32-specific
 - When using tools you need to create a virtualenv.
     1. When created source the activate script to enter the venv.
     2. Run the command `pip install -e .` This will install necessary packages and make the script executable.